• Skip to main content

 • Mix the 2 cups sugar and cinnamon in a bowl.

-• Sprinkle a generous amount of the sugar cinnamon mixture on top of the Buñuelo.
+• Sprinkle some of the sugar cinnamon mixture on top of the Buñuelo.

 • Flip and sprinkle on the back side of the Buñuelo.